luketurner/my-infra/README.md

 ### Application Services

-Application services are those things which actually provide value to me, personally, instead of just providing an internal function within the cluster.

-These services are truly the raison d'etre for this cluster/project.
+Application services are those things which actually provide benefit to the operator, outside of just making it easier to manage the cluster.
+They are the raison d'etre for this cluster/project.

 * Huginn (task running thingy)
 * Fathom Analytics (open-source, private analytics for my websites)